Anonymous-Open-Science/Process-Factors-Conditions-and-Guiding-Principles-A-Model-of-Software-Library-Adoption-in-Industr/README.md

-# Software-Library-Adoption-Process-and-Principles-in-the-Industry
+# Software-Library-Adoption-Process-and-Principles-in-Industry
-Replication Package for the Paper titled "Software Library Adoption Process and Principles in the Industry"
+Replication Package for the Paper titled "Software Library Adoption Process and Principles in Industry"

 1. This is the interview script submitted to Research Ethics Board for approval:
 - "01.
 INTERVIEW-Interview Script.pdf"